pyblosxom/pyblosxom/docs/dev_contributing.rst

     git format-patch --stdout origin/master > NAME_OF_PATCH_FILE.patch

-where ``NAME_OF_PATCH_FILE`` is a nice name that's short and descriptive of what the patch holds.
+where ``NAME_OF_PATCH_FILE`` is a nice name that's short and descriptive of what the patch holds and master should be replaced with your branch name

 Then attach that ``.patch`` file and send it to pyblosxom-devel mailing list.